pallab17/nodeJs-by-akshay-saini-sir/session 2/creating our server/concept.md

 ## episode 19 --> database ,schema and model

+cluster = collection of more than one databases.

 first thing connect korlo database r cluster r sathe using moongose libary so firstly i installed mongoose by using npm i mongoose